4mokie/Bifluxon/README.md

 # Bifluxon (Aharonov-Casher) Qubit

 ## Intro
-This project allows to numerically study [Aharonov-Casher qubit](https://doi.org/10.1103/PhysRevLett.116.107002), namely calculate wavefunctions and energy levels, visualize energy spectra, evaluate decay rates and etc. The main feature of this obejected-oriented code is  save time and recources - once the Hamiltonian was solved for certain point, the information about energies and wavefunctions is storing and can be used in futher calculations.
+This project allows to numerically study [Aharonov-Casher qubit](https://doi.org/10.1103/PhysRevLett.116.107002), namely calculate wavefunctions and energy levels, visualize energy spectra, evaluate decay rates and etc. The main feature of this objected-oriented code is  save time and recources - once the Hamiltonian was solved for certain point, the information about energies and wavefunctions is stored and can be used in futher calculations.

 ## Installation